Alex DeBrincat: Personal life

 DeBrincat's older brother Andrew graduated from Lake Forest Academy in 2012.
 After four years at American International College, Andrew began playing professional ice hockey in 2019, and has appeared in the ECHL for the Cincinnati Cyclones and Kalamazoo Wings.
 DeBrincat and his brother are of Maltese descent on their father's side.

-DeBrincat married his wife, Lyndsey Bice, in July 2021.
+DeBrincat married Lyndsey Bice, in July 2021.
 Their first child, Archie David DeBrincat, was born on May 18, 2022.

-In 2020, DeBrincat was the Blackhawks' representative in the NHL Player Gaming Challenge, which featured one player from every NHL franchise.
+In April 2020, DeBrincat was the Blackhawks' representative in the NHL Player Gaming Challenge, which featured one player from every NHL franchise.
 The charity video game tournament was held to raise money for the CDC Foundation during the COVID-19 pandemic.